navig-me/whowhywhen/CONTRIBUTING.md

 Thank you for considering a contribution to WhoWhyWhen!
 This document outlines the process for contributing to the project.

+## About WhoWhyWhen

+WhoWhyWhen is an open source API analytics platform.
+Learn more at [www.whowhywhen.com](https://www.whowhywhen.com).

 ## Code of Conduct

 By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).